aguro/Project_1/README.md

 * Install PostgreSQL on your computer.
 * Create an empty database in PostgreSQL.
 * Run the schema.sql file to create the database schema in the new database.

+### Development server Express

+`cd server`

+Run `npm  start` for a dev server.
+Navigate to `http://localhost:3000/api`.
+The application will automatically reload if you change any of the source files.

+### Development server Angular

+`cd kino-bambino-app/src/app`

+Run `npm  start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## TESTING DATA
 **Users:**